-Underwriter Roth Capital Partners, LLC Number of Shares Number of Pre-Funded Warrants Number of Warrants Total
+Underwriter Number of Shares Pre-Funded Number of

+Roth Capital Partners, LLC Warrants Warrants

+Total

 The underwriters are offering the shares of common stock, pre-funded warrants, and warrants subject to their acceptance of the shares of common stock, pre-funded warrants, and warrants from us and subject to prior sale.
 The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the shares of common stock, pre-funded warrants, and warrants offered by this prospectus are subject to the approval of certain legal matters by their counsel and to certain other conditions.
 The underwriters are obligated to take and pay for all of the shares of common stock, pre-funded warrants, and warrants if any such securities are taken.
 However, the underwriters are not required to take or pay for the securities covered by the underwriters' over-allotment option described below.